axelarnetwork/axelarate-community/documentation/docs/setup-with-docker.md

 cd axelarate-community
 ```

 Checkout the correct tag so the scripts work with the deployment.
-Find the right tag [here](https://github.com/axelarnetwork/axelarate-community/blob/main/documentation/docs/testnet-releases.md).
+Find the right tag at [Testnet Releases](/testnet-releases).
 ```bash
 git checkout <release-tag>
 ```